thinhsuy/audit-log-api/README.md

 - **Fine-Grained Access Control**
   Every request must present a JWT access token scoped to a single `tenant_id` and `user_id`.
 Tokens carry role claims (`Admin`, `User`, `Auditor`) and expire after a configurable TTL.
 FastAPI dependency injections validate token signatures which could decoded into roles, and tenant context on each route.
+  - `Admin`: have full access on every APIs
+  - `User`: have access on CRUD
+  - `Auditor`: have access on Read-Only

 - **Database-Level Data Masking**
   PostgreSQL triggers automatically mask PII on INSERT/UPDATE into the `users` table.
 The original unmasked records are vaulted to a restricted `mask_users` table accessible only by audit-compliant processes.
 This ensures live queries never expose raw sensitive data.